Olaf Scholz: SPD chancellor candidate (2021)

 On 10 August 2020, SPD party leadership agreed that it would nominate Scholz to be the party's candidate for Chancellor of Germany at the 2021 federal election.
 Scholz is usually grouped with the moderate wing of the SPD, and his nomination was seen by Die Tageszeitung as marking a decline of the party's left.

 Scholz led the SPD to a narrow victory in the election, with the party receiving 25.8% of the second votes and 206 seats in the Bundestag.
 Following this victory, Scholz was widely considered to be the most likely next Chancellor of Germany in a traffic light coalition with The Greens and the Free Democratic Party.

 On 24 November, the SPD, Green and FDP reached a coalition agreement, naming Scholz as the new German chancellor.

 Chancellor of Germany (2021–2025)

 Scholz was elected as chancellor by the Bundestag on 8 December 2021, with 395 votes in favour and 303 against.
 His new government was appointed on the same day by President Frank-Walter Steinmeier.
-At of age, Scholz is the oldest person to become chancellor since Konrad Adenauer, who was old when he assumed office on 15 September 1949.
+At of age, Scholz was the oldest person to become chancellor since Konrad Adenauer, who was old when he assumed office on 15 September 1949.
+Friedrich Merz, who replaced Scholz in May 2025, then surpassed this record aged 69.